Romania 13 min

 to clipboard

-Before you can fully embark on your self-employment journey, though, you’ll need to know how to:
+Before you can fully embark on your self-employment journey, though, you must know how to:

 • Register your business in Romania